Updated June 20, 2023

 The thing is, one must have the patience to stay in mental peace until it gets solved.
 According to mathematics, no such algorithm cannot be cracked.
 It just needs someone to take an interest in it.

 Frankly speaking, no specific language is officially superb for writing algorithms.
 Functional languages have the upper hand but are much superior in calculations and mathematics than object-oriented languages.
 However, I would just algorithms list a few of them which I find good enough to code mathematics in:

 1. Python and Ruby

 First and foremost, I would recommend High-level languages.
-High-level languages are most easier to get on with.
+High-level languages are easier to get on with.
 These languages are easier because, unlike C or any other low-level language, these languages are easier in terms of reading.

-But there is only one problem here that it can be easier for a programmer to start with, but when they run tests, they may see lots of errors that they didn’t see before runtime, unlike other low-level languages.
+But there is only one problem here it can be easier for a programmer to start with, but when they run tests, they may see lots of errors that they didn’t see before runtime, unlike other low-level languages.

 2. C Language